 - Bring water, especially on warmer days

-- Go early to avoid large tour groups
+- Go early to avoid the midday tour groups